Updated on October 12, 2025

 Drive time about 60 minutes, plus time for stopping to see koalas in the wild…

 This is where the road gets really interesting.
-Winding along the coast with steep drops to one side and the forest rising up on the other.
+Winding along the coast with steep drops to one side and the forest rising on the other.
 Fabulous views and one of the best places in the country to see koalas in the wild!

 Cape Patton Lookout